artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 **Prerequisites**

-Each tags property in Adobe Experience Platform requires that the following extensions are installed and configured from the Extensions screen:
+Each tag property in Adobe Experience Platform requires that the following extensions are installed and configured from the Extensions screen:

 * Adobe Analytics
 * Experience Cloud Visitor ID Service